If someone has maliciously harmed your professional or business reputation in Nevada, you may be entitled to sue under:

 - The statement harmed your income.3

-Proving harm to your income usually requires proof of earnings both immediately prior to and after the wrongful disclosure.
-This can be shown by tax returns, invoices, bank account statements and, in some cases, expert testimony.
+Proving harm to your income usually requires proof of earnings both immediately before and after the wrongful disclosure.
+This can be shown by

-It can be difficult to put a monetary value on harm to your reputation in Nevada.
+It can be challenging to put a monetary value on harm to your reputation in Nevada.

 Depending on the precise claim, however, your case might be worth: